HelgeJentsch/ClimDatDownloadR/README.md

+---
-## Readme - Welcome to the ClimDatDownloadR - Update 05.09.2023
+title: "Readme - Welcome to the ClimDatDownloadR"
+output: html_document
+---
+## Update 05.09.2023

 Hello and welcome to the ClimDatDownloadR R-package.